Maine Coon

 Bathing Routine

 Coon cats don’t need regular bathing.
 Still, we recommend that you give them a bath every six to eight weeks or if they become heavily dirty.
-Use gentle, sulfate-free shampoo, and you may also use a detangling conditioner for long-coated cats.
-Make sure to dry them completely after.
+Use gentle shampoos and be sure to dry them properly afterward.

 Nail Trimming